Where Burnout Recovery Meets the Garden

 A letter that arrives like a quiet moment

-just for you every few weeks.
+just for you every month.

-No inbox overwhelm.
-Just a quiet letter that arrives in your inbox. every few weeks.
 An insight about burnout and nervous system recovery.
-A practice sized for the days when you have very little.
-Or a prompt to carry with you until the next one arrives.
-No urgency.
-No noise.
-Just the garden, whenever you need it.
+A gardening lesson I'm learning myself, in real time.
+A practice sized for the days when you have very little, or a prompt to carry with you until the next one arrives.

 FROM THE GARDEN